stevenha75/CS50AI/README.md

 # CS50AI
-These are my CS50AI 2023 solutions.
+These are my CS50AI 2023 solutions & projects.